 You can combat thinning, breaking, and hair loss, no matter your age.
 Let’s discuss how you can strengthen your tresses from the inside out.

-My first recommendation is to request blood work from your doctor so you’ll know off the bat which hormone imbalances or deficiencies to address.
+My first recommendation is to request blood work so you’ll know off the bat which hormone imbalances or deficiencies to address.
 In addition to a metabolic panel (called a CBC or complete blood count), ask for a hormone panel, including estrogen, progesterone, DHEA, and testosterone; a full thyroid panel; iron and ferritin; vitamins A, D, B6, and B12 and zinc.
+You can also order your own labwork with no doctor’s order from www.directlabs.com.

 Start with what you’re eating.
 Your hair is sensitive to dietary changes and stress.
 Make sure you’re eating enough: so many of my female clients are undereating which puts the body into starvation and conservation mode.
 When your body perceives that there aren’t enough calories coming in, it thinks resources are scare, and it’s time to conserve nutrients to fuel the most crucial metabolic functions.
 Issues secondary to survival, such as skin health, hair growth, and fertility begin to suffer.
 Incidentally, this is why calorie restriction doesn’t work long term for weight loss: your body is trying to conserve what it can for survival rather than burn fat effectively.
 Your intake will depend on your age, weight, and activity level, but most women need at least 1,800 – 2,000 calories daily.